 Though you are most likely familiar with the taste of hummus, you may not have had the opportunity to try different flavoured hummus such as this Caramelized Onion Hummus.
 Adding caramelized onions to hummus adds a slightly sweet and mellow flavour to plain hummus.

-How to Make Hummus
+How to Make it

-Ingredients Overview:
+Ingredients Overview

-• Onion, white or yellow
+- Onion: white or yellow

-• Tahini, a sesame-seed paste made from raw or toasted sesame seeds.
+- Tahini: A sesame-seed paste made from raw or toasted sesame seeds.

-• Garlic clove
+- Garlic clove

-Steps Overview:
+Steps Overview

-To make hummus using canned chickpeas I like to start by simmering the chickpeas for about 15 minutes.
+- To make hummus using canned chickpeas I like to start by simmering the chickpeas for about 15 minutes.
 This step helps to tenderize the chickpeas.
 Canned chickpeas tend to be firm, which is great when you're including them in salads but not so much when making hummus.

-Let all of the ingredients come to room temperature and add them to the bowl of a food processor.
+- Let all of the ingredients come to room temperature and add them to the bowl of a food processor.
 Purée until all of the ingredients are well blended and creamy.
 If you don't own a food processor you can also use a high-powered blender to make hummus.

-To garnish the hummus with some frizzled onions, slice up half a small onion into very thin slices and fry in olive oil until brown and crisp.
+To garnish the hummus with some frizzled onions, slice up half a small onion into very thin slices and fry in oil until brown and crisp.
 Lay the onions on a paper towel to remove the excess oil and then use it as a garnish.

 Hummus can be served as an appetizer, snack or as a side dish.
 Transfer the hummus into a shallow bowl.
 Drizzle with a touch of extra-virgin olive oil, (or better yet use the olive oil you used to frizzle the onions in) and sprinkle with paprika or cayenne.